LBALab/LBAScreenViewer/README.md

 ## Special Thanks

- * Kazimierz KrÛl (Zink).
+ * Kazimierz Kr√≥l (Zink).
 He helped me so much that I can't even describe.
  * Spatarel Dan Constantin (MGLC) for making the BMP to FLA converter and allowing me to integrate it in Screen Viewer.
  * Some ideas/codes taken from the opensource TwinEngine by Vicent Hamm (yaz0r).